Human hair growth: Growth cycle

 The three stages of hair growth are the anagen, catagen, and telogen phases.
 Each strand of hair on the human body is at its own stage of development.
 Once the cycle is complete, it restarts and a new strand of hair begins to form.
 The growth rate of hair varies from individual to individual depending on their age, genetic predisposition and a number of environmental factors.
 It is commonly stated that hair grows about 1 cm per month on average; however reality is more complex, since not all hair grows at once.
 Scalp hair was reported to grow between 0.6 cm and 3.36 cm per month.
 The growth rate of scalp hair somewhat depends on age (hair tends to grow more slowly with age), sex, and ethnicity.
-Thicker hair (>60 µm) grows generally faster (11.4 mm per month) than thinner (20-30 µm) hair (7.6 mm per month).
+Thicker hair (>60 μm) grows generally faster (11.4 mm per month) than thinner (20–30 μm) hair (7.6 mm per month).

-It was previously thought that Caucasian hair grew more quickly than Asian hair and that the growth rate of women's hair was faster than that of men.
-However, more recent research has shown that the growth rate of hair in men and women does not significantly differ and that the hair of Chinese people grew more quickly than the hair of French Caucasians and West and Central Africans.
-The quantity of hair hovers in a certain range depending on hair colour.
-An average blonde person has 150,000 hairs, a brunette has 110,000, a black-haired person has 100,000, and a redhead has 90,000.
-Hair growth stops after a human's death.
-Visible growth of hair on the dead body happens only because of skin drying out due to water loss.
+It was previously thought that Western European hair grew faster than Asian hair and that women's grew faster than men's; but newer research shows that the sexes do not differ significantly in speed of hair growth and that the hair of Chinese people grows faster than that of people living in France (both Caucasian and African).
+The quantity of hairs depends on hair colour (before graying): an average blond-haired person has 150,000 hairs, a brown-haired person has 110,000, a black-haired person has 100,000, and a redhead has 90,000.
+Hair growth stops at death; the illusion of growth after death is due to shrinkage of the skin by drying.

 Anagen phase

-The anagen phase, known as the growth phase, is when the hair physically grows approximately 1 cm per month.
+The anagen phase, known as the growth phase, is when the hair grows about 1 cm per month.
 It begins in the papilla and can last from three to five years.
 The span at which the hair remains in this stage of growth is determined by genetics.
 The longer the hair stays in the anagen phase, the longer it will grow.
 During this phase, cells neighboring the papilla in a germinative layer divide to produce new hair fibers, and the follicle buries itself into the dermal layer of the skin to nourish the strand.
 About 85%–90% of the hairs on one's head are in the anagen phase at any given time.